hazirafidi/P4---Cell-Nuclei-Detection-via-Semantic-Segmentation/README.md

  Semantic segmentation for Cell Nuclei Detection using U-Net
 <h1> 1.
 Project Summary </h1>
 <p>
-This project is carried out to implement Deep Learning for Model Training for Semantic Segmentation via U-Net.
+This project is carried out to implement Deep Learning Model Training for Semantic Segmentation via U-Net.
 The objective of this project is to train a model that be able to detect cell nuclei in bidomedical images and since that the cells are usually varies in shape and sizes, semantic segmentation is the best method to implement.
 U-net has been a generic solution for quantification tasks such as cell detection and shape measurements in biomedical image data accoriding to Falk, T., Mai, D., Bensch, R. et al. U-Net: deep learning for cell counting, detection, and morphometry.
 Nat Methods 16, 67–70 (2019) [Link](https://pubmed.ncbi.nlm.nih.gov/30559429/).
 </p>

 <h1> 2.
 IDE and Framework </h1>